Your Customers Voice is Where you Test your Direction

 Then we listened to their customers.
 They invited a small group in and I facilitated a discussion around not only the fundamental questions about whether they liked us or not, and why, but most importantly, what is the truth for them.
 What are they struggling with to compete?
 Why?
 What do they need?
-Etc. That meeting was amazing like the many I’ve done over the years because the customers were so engaged and gave terrific insights once the dialogue got rolling.
+That meeting was amazing, like the so many I have done over the years.
+The customers were so engaged and gave terrific insights once the dialogue got rolling.
 The managers were not allowed to speak for two hours and I dramatized the point humorously to all by showing the duct tape I brought for their mouths if they did.
 Again, listening, truly listening for their issues and challenges, without interruptions, justifications, denials, blaming the customers, etc., can be challenging; for everyone has preconceived views and notions.

 Unless we’re going to buy our own stuff, then getting to know the customer’s business is slightly more important than getting to know ours.
 If nothing else, it can help you test your strategies to get you from your realities to your aspirations.

 - How many listening meetings have you done or taken part in since the great world slowdown?

 - How many internal listening meetings have gone on to keep different departments from inadvertently fragmenting and fracturing the organization so it can’t compete?